lucianpls/mod_retile/README.md

 ## MimeType mtype
   - Output mime type, defaults to input format.  image/jpeg or image/png.
 If specified, forces the output type

-## ETagSeed value
-  - A base32 64bit number, to be used as a seed for ETag generation

 ## InputBufferSize size
-  - Default is 1MB, should be larger than the maximum expected input tile size
+  - Buffer for one input tile, default is 1MB, should be larger than the maximum expected input tile size

 ## OutputBufferSize size
-  - Default is 1MB, should be larger than the maximum expected output tile size
+  - Buffer for out output tile, default is 1MB, should be larger than the maximum expected output tile size

 ## Quality value
   - A floating point value, controls the output format features, it is format dependent.
 Default for JPEG is 75.
 Default for PNG is 6